 Blue Ridge Mountains in VA

 For over 40 years now, Roanoke VA has held an annual 3-weekend holiday romp, “Dickens of a Christmas,” with each Friday bringing a new Christmas event.

-In 2022, the first weekend (Dec 2) consists of a Christmas tree lighting and live performances; the second (Dec 9) brings the City of Roanoke Christmas parade; the last (Dec 16) has a Pet Costume Contest and a fun Kids Zone.
+In 2023, the first weekend (Dec 1) consists of Christmas tree lighting and live performances; the second (Dec 8) brings the City of Roanoke Christmas parade; the last (Dec 15) has a Pet Costume Contest and a fun Kids Zone.